 Azure Logic App (Consumption) is one of the most used integration services for orchestrating critical workflows, and an error in it would essentially affect your business continuity.

-By default, Logic App allows handling errors using the Configure run after settings at a per action level.
-For more complex scenarios, it can be done by setting up Scope action and implementing try-catch or try-catch-finally statements.
+By default, Logic Apps allow handling errors using the Configure run after settings at the per-action level.
+For more complex scenarios, it can be done by setting up a Scope action and implementing try-catch or try-catch-finally statements.

 This video aims to explain and discuss error handling within Logic Apps and explore the implementation of a try-catch-finally statement.
 Even though we are using Logic Apps Consumption for this proof of concept, the same principles will be applied to Logic Apps Standard.

 Hope you find this helpful!
-So, if you liked the content or found it useful and want to help me write more content, you can buy (or help buy) my son a Star Wars Lego!
+So, if you liked the content or found it useful and want to help me write more, you can buy (or help buy) my son a Star Wars Lego set!

 Big thanks to my team member Luís Rigueira for creating this video.